SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Embedding_a_Resource_Manager_component.md

 ## Configuring command controls for a Resource Manager component

-If the *ComponentOptions* shape data with the value *UseCommandsForCustomActions* is defined on a Resource Manager component in Visio, the selection behavior of the bookings timeline is different from the default behavior: instead of showing a context menu that allows the user to select one of the available actions, the component will zoom in on the selected range.
+From DataMiner 9.5.6 onwards, it is possible to use a Resource Manager component in conjunction with command control shapes, so that users can select a particular “mode” to determine which action is executed when they select a range on the timeline.

-However, from DataMiner 9.5.6 onwards, it is possible to use this component in conjunction with command control shapes, so that users can select a particular “mode” to determine which action is executed when they select a range on the timeline.
+If this configuration is used, the selection behavior of the booking timeline is different from the default behavior: if the user first selects a command shape and then selects a timeline range, the corresponding command is immediately executed.
+If no command shape is selected first, instead of showing the usual context menu allowing a user to select one of the available actions, the component will zoom in on the selected range.

 You can configure this as follows: